Unsynchronized Decentralized Q-Learning: Two Timescale Analysis By Persistence: Introduction

 This paper studies weakly acyclic stochastic games, where the definition of weak acyclicity is in terms of single-agent best-responding.
-In this context, our aim is to give guarantees of convergence stationary deterministic equilibrium policies.
-We find that, with slight modification, the decentralized Q-learning algorithm of \cite{arslan2017decentralized} can be made to tolerate asynchrony in the policy updates of players, and that strong coordination assumptions about parameter choice and timing are not necessary.
+In this context, our aim is to give guarantees of convergence to stationary deterministic equilibrium policies.
+We find that, with slight modification, the decentralized Q-learning algorithm of \cite{arslan2017decentralized} can be made to tolerate unsynchronized policy updates, and that strong coordination assumptions about parameter choice and timing are not necessary.
 This constitutes a direct generalization of the algorithm and results in \cite{arslan2017decentralized}.
 The key modification involves utilizing constant learning rates in the Q-function updates, replacing the decreasing learning rates used in \cite{arslan2017decentralized} and in all previous regret testing algorithms.
 Unlike decreasing learning rates, which place relatively large weight on data encountered in the distant past, constant learning rates allow agents to rapidly correct their Q-factor estimates by discarding outdated information.
 Additionally, we retain the use of random inertia in the policy update, which we show acts as a decentralized stabilizing mechanism.
-These two algorithmic components combine to enable analysis that is essentially two timescale in nature.

 Although the technical exposition here focuses on weakly acyclic games, the analytic insights in this paper are not limited to this setting.
 In fact, the results of this paper can be generalized in various directions by studying different classes of games, different policy revision mechanisms, or by selecting different sets of policies as the target for convergence.
-We now list several other regret testing results that can be generalized to accommodate for asynchronous agents by employing constant learning rates and inertia in the policy update.
+We now list several other regret testing results that can be generalized to accommodate for unsynchronized agents by employing constant learning rates and inertia in the policy update.